Insight into impact

 Housing market and economic developments

 This chapter focuses on the consequences of gas extraction for the economy and the housing market in the gas extraction area.
-The housing market and the depreciation scheme, the economic situation in the region and the effect of gas extraction on entrepreneurs are discussed.
+The housing market and the depreciation regulation, the economic situation in the region and the effect of gas extraction on entrepreneurs are discussed.

 Health and wellbeing